 Unfortunately, there is an entire segment of society who use drones as tools for criminal and terrorist activities.
 Criminals use drones to illegally hack into computers by landing a drone on or near a target network, and using “man-in-the middle” technology to intercept mobile phone and computer network communications.

-Even people that do not necessarily belong to a criminal gang or terrorist group use drones for illegal activities.
-For example, individuals use small drones to try to smuggle drugs, cell phones, and other contraband into prisons all over the world.
-Though some of these attempts are discovered and thwarted, a vast majority of this type of smuggling activity goes unnoticed by law enforcement.
+Criminals that do not necessarily belong to a criminal gang or terrorist group use drones for illegal activities.
+For example, criminals regularly use small drones to try to smuggle drugs, cell phones, and other contraband into prisons all over the world.
+Some of these attempts are discovered and prevented, but the majority of these attempts are successful.

 DRONE HELPS INMATE ESCAPE MAXIMUM SECURITY PRISON